 During the first year, interns build foundational skills in developing questions and literature seeking and retrieval skills, as well as how to catalogue the information they find using the expansive University of Pennsylvania’s online library resources.
 Basic EBM skills are applied to a practical clinical problem identified by the intern’s clinical experiences.
 Support for this curriculum is provided by the staff of the Biomedical Library of the University of Pennsylvania.
 In small groups, interns work through case scenarios and assess their skills as they are applied.

 In the second year, this curriculum expands with topics focusing on elements of study design and understanding how to interpret the literature assembled to address a specific question.
 Residents gather and appraise literature to inform a Critically Appraised Topic.
-At the end of the rotation, residents present their findings and recommendations to their peers — findings grounded in the literature that they assembled and synthesized.
+Residents present their findings and recommendations to their peers — findings grounded in the literature that they assembled and synthesized.

 The growing evidence base for advocacy research has also been incorporated into our EBM curriculum in the form of our Advocacy Journal Club, where third year residents on their Advocacy Month present a topic with mentoring from a faculty member.
 Residents consider the research design, statistical methods and conclusions as they critique the manuscript chosen.
 Faculty experts assist in the preparation and give feedback on the presentation of this critical review.
 Group discussion that follows often centers on the groundwork for future advocacy research or policy work.